-Except where otherwise required and/or approved by the Director (Structures Design, Review and Standards) relieving slabs shall be in accordance with Standard Drawing 2256 Relieving slab - 6 metre span, to prevent disproportionate settlement of the road surface adjacent to the structure.
+Except where otherwise required and/or approved by the Director (Planning and Delivery) relieving slabs shall be in accordance with Standard Drawing 2256 Relieving slab - 6 metre span, to prevent disproportionate settlement of the road surface adjacent to the structure.

 Over recent years, the Department of Transport and Main Roads has become increasingly concerned at the propensity for relieving slabs to settle beyond anticipated limits.
 The move to standardise the six metre span relieving slab is an attempt to arrest that development.
-The traditional three metre span relieving slab may be adopted in certain approved situations on a limited range of roads (refer Section 4.13(g)).
+The traditional three metre span relieving slab may be adopted in certain approved situations on a limited range of roads.